Minit: Gameplay and premise

 The game consists of three modes.
 Normal mode has the standard rules and the 60-second timer.
-Second Run can be played after Normal mode with added difficulties, restrictions, and a 40-second timer.
+The Second Run can be played after Normal mode with added difficulties, restrictions, and a 40-second timer.
 An unlockable mode is Mary's Mode, where the player has no time limit and the music doesn't seem to play.
+In the second run, the player encounters the broken sword and re-activates the curse, but now the player is limited to one hit point, has less range, and the time limit is now 40 seconds.
+Upon doing everything again, the player flushes the sword once again, this time for good.
+In a post-credits scene, the player is relaxing on a remote island until almost all of the characters encountered suddenly appear.